tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 ![alt_text](20180821-differentiable-functional-while/while_v2.png "image_tooltip")

 The forward functional while op is highlighted in <span style="color:#ff0000;">red</span>.
 Note that it takes 2 `Const` nodes as inputs.
 One of the `Const` nodes is `x` with value 2.
 The other `Const` node is the initial value of the loop counter which is set to 0.
-There are also 2 `EmptyTensorList` nodes which are used

-for accumulating intermediate values.
+There are also 2 `EmptyTensorList` nodes which are used for accumulating intermediate values.

-<span style="text-decoration:underline;">while_cond</span>
+*while_cond*

 The loop condition function is fairly trivial.
 It expects the extra args for the loop counter and accumulators but doesn't actually use them.